 - may be waived for editorial staff from other scientific journals who attend an EMBO Workshop and publish a report in their journal.

-When selecting speakers and participants, organizers are requested to ensure a wide geographical representation.
-At least two-thirds of the participants should be based in EMBC Member States with no more than 15 % of participants residing in the country where the workshop is being held.
-In the case of workshops held in cooperating partner countries a greater representation of scientists based in the respective continent is encouraged.
+When selecting participants, organizers are requested to ensure a wide geographical representation.
+At least two-thirds of the participants should be based in EMBC Member States with no more than 15% of participants residing in the country where the workshop is being held.
+In the case of workshops held in cooperating partner countries, a greater representation of scientists based in the respective continent is encouraged.
+Participants should not be restricted to pre-defined participants (whether this be an EU-network or other defined group).

-Organizers are strongly encouraged to aim for a minimum of 30 % female representation when selecting speakers (if there is a lower proportion justification must be provided).
+When selecting speakers, organizers are requested to ensure a wide geographical representation without bias towards the host country.
+Organizers are strongly encouraged to aim for a minimum of 30% female representation when selecting speakers (if there is a lower proportion, justification must be provided).
 Applications with an excessive gender imbalance are generally not successful.

 Both established and early stage group leaders/investigators should be included in the speaker list and clearly indicated in the application form.